nih-cfde/published-documentation/docs/about/CONTRIBUTING.md

 # Contributing to the nih-cfde published-documentation Repository

-Hello, and thank you for wanting to contribute to the CFDE Organization Repository\!
+Hello, and thank you for wanting to contribute to the CFDE published-documentation Repository\!

 By contributing to this repository, you agree: